Jakob Stausholm

 LIFE OF JAKOB

-At a towering 6 ft 7 in, Stausholm is a keen athlete with a passion for cross-country skiing and running.
-He has a master’s degree in economics from the University of Copenhagen.
-He started work at Shell (even working as a Shell petrol attendant while a student), then Maersk, the shipping company, then Rio Tinto as its CFO.
-He assumed the top job at Rio in January 2021 after Jean-Sébastien Jacques stepped down the wake of the Juukan Gorge caves debacle.
-He claims not to be “a born leader”.
+Denmark is better known for Vikings than it is for miners, and the towering Stausholm could fit the profile of the former.
+At 6ft 7in he is a keen athlete with a passion for cross-country skiing and running.
+Stausholm has a master’s degree in economics from the University of Copenhagen and was formerly Rio Tinto’s CFO.
+He assumed the lead role in January 2021 after Jean-Sébastien Jacques stepped down as CEO in the wake of the Juukan Gorge caves debacle.

 More Rainmakers & Potstirrers